GhostlyDark/EMG/README.md

 ## Linux

-Download [linux.sh](https://raw.githubusercontent.com/GhostlyDark/EMG/master/assets/sh/linux.sh) into an empty folder and run it.
+Download [compile.sh](https://raw.githubusercontent.com/GhostlyDark/EMG/master/assets/sh/compile.sh) into an empty folder and run it.
 It uses `apt` as package manager to install required dependencies.
 Files are downloaded and built as necessary.
 ```
-chmod u+x linux.sh && ./linux.sh
+chmod u+x compile.sh && ./compile.sh
 ```